James G. Blaine Mansion: Location and design

 The James G. Blaine Mansion is located on Lot 1 on Square 95 at the intersection of 20th Street, Massachusetts Avenue, and P Street NW on the west side of Dupont Circle, Washington, D.C.
 A small triangular lot separates the building from the traffic circle.
 The address for the main building is 2000 Massachusetts Avenue NW.
 The adjoining commercial buildings have the addresses 2000 and 2003 P Street NW.
 The address for the adjoining residential building is 2002 Massachusetts Avenue NW.

 The design of the mansion is a combination of the Queen Anne and Second Empire architectural styles, the former being a popular design in the United States from 1880-1910 and the latter from 1865-1880, with Châteauesque details.
 Many of the original interior and exterior details have been removed or altered since the mansion was first built.

 The mansion is a red brick building with the main entrance on Massachusetts Avenue.
 The original design included an entrance for carriages on Massachusetts Avenue with a large stained glass window above and a separate stone entrance with brass railings facing Dupont Circle.
 A fireplace stood at the end of a large wood-finished hallway measuring 15 ft wide and 45 ft long as one entered the Dupont Circle entrance.
 Off this main hallway was the reception room on the right and parlors, the dining room, and library on the left.
 The dining room was not large compared to the size of the house and included a dumbwaiter.
-There were many elaborately decorated rooms in the house including a bathroom featuring a Turkish bath and a billiards room in the basement.
+There were many elaborately decorated rooms in the house including a bathroom featuring a Victorian Turkish bath and a billiards room in the basement.
 Every room in the house had a fireplace, many of which were accented with mantelpieces and mirrors.
 There were 64 windows allowing natural light throughout the building and an oak stairwell decorated with elaborate carvings.